idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

-modules) can be used; the actual commands passed to the Cubit meshing tool are written as `cubit.cmd(<string command>)`, where `<string command>` is a string containing the Cubit command that, in interactive mode, would be manually typed into the Cubit command line.
+modules) can be used; the actual commands passed to the Cubit meshing tool are written as `cubit.cmd(<string command>)`, where `<string command>` is a string containing the Cubit command that, in interactive mode, would be manually typed into the Cubit command line in the GUI.
 For complex meshes, scripting the mesh process is essential for reproducibility and easing the burden of making modifications to the geometry or mesh.

-The complete solid mesh is shown below; the boundary names are illustrated towards the right by showing only the highlighted surface to which each boundary corresponds.
+The complete solid mesh (before a series of refinements) is shown below; the boundary names are illustrated towards the right by showing only the highlighted surface to which each boundary corresponds.
 Names are shown in Courier font.
 A unique block ID is used for the set of elements corresponding to the inner ring, outer ring, and barrel.
 Material properties in MOOSE